PatrickJS/awesome-angular/README.md

 * [ng2-idle](https://github.com/moribvndvs/ng2-idle) - A module for responding to idle users in Angular applications.
 * [ng2-gauge](https://github.com/hawkgs/ng2-gauge) - SVG gauge component for Angular.
 * [ngx-angular-query-builder](https://github.com/raysuelzer/ngx-angular-query-builder) - A new version of [angular2-query-builder](https://github.com/zebzhao/Angular-QueryBuilder) that supports modern Angular.
 Used to create queries and filters.
+* [angular-confirmation-capture](https://github.com/lazycuh/angular-confirmation-capture) - A singleton, global Angular service to programmatically show a confirmation box to capture an user's consent.
+* [angular-anchored-floating-box](https://github.com/lazycuh/angular-anchored-floating-box) - A singleton, global Angular service to programmatically render a floating box anchored at an element that can have arbitrary content specified by either a TemplateRef or component.

 ---